Next Steps South West Participants

 - To comply with any relevant statutory obligations.

-We will also process your data to fulfil and monitor our legal responsibilities as part of the National Collaborative Outreach Programme.
+We will also process your data to fulfil and monitor our legal responsibilities as part of the Uni Connect programme.

 What is the legal basis of the processing?

 We process targeting data provided to us by schools to ensure that we are working with the students identified by the Office for Students.
-In so doing we are carrying out a public task, as we are funded as part of the NCOP project by the OfS.
+In so doing we are carrying out a public task, as we are funded as part of the Uni Connect programme by the OfS.

 Once you participate in a NSSW activity and provide consent to give us your data, we process your data to provide evidence to our funding body that we have worked with students in our target wards.
 We also process this data in order to evaluate the impact of our project on you and other young people that we work with.